Franciscoborges2002/steamShark/CONTRIBUTING.md

 * Add a new website to the scam list
 * Add a new website to the trust list
-* Make a dispute to a scam/trust website
+* Make a dispute of an scam/trust website
 * General contribution

 [ ] - Make each guide after.